jdittrich/userNeedResearchBook/text/dataGathering.md

 > Again you could ask: “what's the reason for you to do  it this way”—and remember to ask follow-up questions to further explore the issue.
-In the example of the attached file it may be the case that the rich formatting functions of a word processor are needed or that such documents are used for just everything in this office, so that switching to a “better” solution would impose mental costs of switching to and operating in an unusual context.
+In the example of the attached file it may be the case that the rich formatting functions of a word processor are needed or that such documents<!-- TODO check if it should be merged with probing -->
+are used for just everything in this office, so that switching to a “better” solution would impose mental costs of switching to and operating in an unusual context.

-Your influence could be non-verbal as well.
-Like in everyday conversations, you may shrug or frown if you disagree with an utterance or an action.
+Your influence could be non-verbal as well: you may shrug or frown if you do not like  an utterance or an action.
 Even if you don’t say “this is wrong”, frowning or shaking your head may have the same results.

 So: don’t be afraid to react towards the participant—reacting towards the participant is essential in our research.
 But don’t suggest “good” or “bad” answers or